 Plains Hotel, Cheyenne, 1929

-In the early years of the Lincoln Highway, after leaving Lincoln, the first place one was likely to
+In the early years of the Lincoln Highway, after leaving Omaha, the first place one was likely to

 come across paved streets was Cheyenne.
 For photos and history of Wyoming's capital city, see

 Cheyenne .
 In Cheyenne the highway proceeded down 16th Street, Lincoln Way.